danclaudino/MC-VQE/README.md

 $ make install
 ```

+A simple test (4 chromophores, 2 virtual QPUs) can be run with `ctest`.
+Be aware that this requires TNQVM, ExaTN, MPI to be installed in order to be executed, but should be able to compile even in their absence.

 Running on laptop (8 CPU cores):
 ```bash
 OMP_PLACES=cores OMP_NUM_THREADS=2 OMP_DYNAMIC=false mpiexec -n 4 ./mc_vqe_example --n-virtual-qpus 2 --n-chromophores 18 --n-states 1 --opt-maxiter 1 --n-cycles 2 --exatn-log-level 2 --double-depth true